-"Discriminatory Harassment" - includes comments or conduct based on the protected grounds in the Ontario Human Rights Code, which the recipient does not welcome or that offends him or her.
+"Discriminatory Harassment" - includes comments or conduct based on the protected grounds in the Ontario Human Rights Code, which the recipient does not welcome or that offends them.

-"Sexual Harassment" - includes conduct or comments of a sexual nature that the recipient does not welcome or that offend him or her.
-It also includes negative or inappropriate conduct or comments that are not necessarily sexual in nature, but which are directed at an individual because of his or her gender.
-Both men and women can be victims of harassment, and someone of the same or opposite sex can harass someone else.
+"Sexual Harassment" - includes conduct or comments of a sexual nature that the recipient does not welcome or that offend them.
+It also includes negative or inappropriate conduct or comments that are not necessarily sexual in nature, but which are directed at an individual because of their gender.
+All genders can be victims of harassment, and someone of the same or opposite sex can harass someone else.